 While they come from the same area of the cow, chuck roast and chuck steak refer to different cuts.
-Chuck roast is a tough cut of meat that often includes part of the blade bone, and is cut in a cylindrical or oblong shape in which the grain runs in the same direction as the long side of the meat.
+Chuck roast is a tough cut of meat that often includes part of the blade bone, and it's cut in a cylindrical or oblong shape in which the grain runs in the same direction as the long side of the meat.
 Chuck steak is that same piece of meat but cut into one- to three-inch-thick slices.

 Varieties of Chuck Steak

-- Chuck Eye Steak: This steak is cut from right next to the rib eye steak.
+- Chuck Eye Steak: This steak is cut from the area right next to the rib eye steak.
 This is a perfect steak for grilling and can go from the package to the grill with just a little salt and pepper.